LIC shares: Here’s what grey market premium hints ahead of listing on Tuesday

 Earlier, the public offer of the insurer got subscribed nearly 3 times on the final day of the offer on May 9, led by the robust response from policyholders, employees and retail investors.
 The company had fixed a price band of Rs 902-949 per share.
 However, it offered a special discount of Rs 45 per share to retail investors and employees of LIC.
 Moreover, there was a discount of Rs 60 for policyholders.

 Dinesh Gupta, co-founder, UnlistedZone added seconds Doshi.
-“LIC shares were available at a discount of Rs 15-20 in the unlisted market.
+“LIC shares were available at a discount of Rs 15-20 in the grey market.
 We may see the listing at par or discount on Tuesday,” he said, adding subdues market sentiment affected grey market premium in the recent past.

 The majority of brokerages had given a ‘Subscribe’ rating to the issue for listing and long-term gains.